knowledgetranslation/process/how_to_make_a_quality_website.md

 ## 1. Introduction

+We recommend that you read this document in its entirety before beginning a project, and refer to it often throught the project lifecycle.
+Although different sections of this document may apply to one type of reader more than the other (e.g. the [Design Steps](#design-steps) are primarily targeted to designers), all readers can learn from all sections, and will benefit from having a holistic understanding of the process.

-This process has lots of padding and failsafes built-in.
-Every project always runs over-time, over-budget, and under-scope.
-The padding and failsafes should help mitigate the consequences of unexpected barriers.
+This process builds in lots of padding to budget, timelines, and scope.
+This creates failsafes to help mitigate the consequences of the unexpected barriers that lead projects to run over-budget, over-time, and under-scope.